This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 Prior to travel Secret Compass will require the name of your insurance policy provider, their 24-hour emergency contact number and your policy number.
 For full information on travel insurance and links to suggested companies, please visit the insurance page on our website.

-Meet and greet team at Kathmandu airport before flying to Paro.
+Meet and greet team at international departures in Kathmandu airport before flying to Paro.
 Settle into a comfortable hotel for team briefing and welcome meal.

 Acclimatisation trek to Tiger’s Nest Monastery.
 Trek up to 3000m to the most famous site of Bhutan, the Paro Taktsang Monastery.
 Total distance 8.5km.